RNG Proof of Concept - File Hashing and Draw Integrity

 🔽 [Download altered entry list]

 This is what fraud looks like from the outside.
 One swap.
 Invisible to anyone reading the file casually.
-Permanently detectable by the hash.
+Permanently detectable by the altered hash.

 Why this matters